richim96/folder-sync/README.md

 - Folder paths, synchronisation interval, and log file path can be provided via CLI.

 ## 1. Dependencies
-Dependencies and venvs are managed with [PDM] (https://pdm.fming.dev/).
+Dependencies and venvs are managed with [PDM](https://pdm.fming.dev/).
 To install the required dependencies, run:

 ```bash